granthamtaylor/windmark/docs/whitepaper/whitepaper.typ

     - `TensorField::mock`: Create random mock data for unit testing.
 + A `FieldEmbedder` module to create the field embeddings from a `TensorField` instance.

-After defining a `TensorField` and `FieldEmbedder` class, and registering it to the `FieldInterface` class, one may integrate their own custom field types into the MFES.
+After defining both a `TensorField` and `FieldEmbedder` class, and registering them to the `FieldInterface`, one may integrate their own custom field types into the MFES.

 #figure(
     image("../diagrams/mfes.drawio.svg"),